 All too often the invasion of privacy itself will go unknown.
 Only by striking at all aspects of the problem can privacy be adequately protected.
 Chief Justice Rehnquist in Bartnicki v.
 Vopper, 532 U.S. 514, 549 (2001) (Rehnquist, C.J., dissenting).

 Privacy is important to college students for several reasons.
 Privacy is one’s autonomy to manage digitized information after it’s no longer used for it’s initial and primary purpose to ensure its integrity and proper use.
-Proper data governance and ethics should allow students and graduates to permanently remove and manage their profiles.
+Proper data governance and ethics should allow students and graduates to permanently remove and manage their profiles after completing a course.

 Here are 7 reasons why privacy matters to college students: